alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-08-23-on-one-who-thinks-that-right-is-wrong-or-vice-versa.md

 ---
-layout: post
-published: true
-publisher: alsalafiyyah@icloud.com
-title: "The ruling on one who thinks that 'right is wrong and vice versa' "
+date: 2024-08-23
 hijri: Safar 19, 1446 AH
-date: 2024-08-23
-source: "Fatawa Islamiyah 8/66-68"
 lang: en
-locale: en
-category: [fatwas]
-note: false
-summary: "The people you have described those whose understanding has been distorted until they see good as evil and evil as good."
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Ibn 'Uthaymeen
     url: /biography/uthaymeen
+published: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Islamiyah 8/66-68
+summary: The people you have described those whose understanding has been distorted until they see good as evil and evil as good.
+title: 'The ruling on one who thinks that ''right is wrong and vice versa'' '
 ---

 ### Question: